lofar-astron/factor/docs/source/parset.rst

     clusterdesc_file
         Full path to cluster description file.
-Use ``clusterdesc_file = PBS`` to use the PBS / torque reserved nodes, or use ``clusterdesc_file = JUROPA_slurm`` to use multiple nodes in a slurm reservation on JUROPA.
+Use ``clusterdesc_file = PBS`` to use the PBS / torque reserved nodes, clusterdesc_file = SLURM to use SLURM reserved ones, or use ``clusterdesc_file = JUROPA_slurm`` to use multiple nodes in a slurm reservation on JUROPA.
         If not given, the clusterdesc file for a single (i.e., local) node is used.

         .. note::

-            On a cluster that uses torque and PBS, Factor will automatically determine the nodes for which you have a PBS reservation and use them.
-Note that you must ask for all the nodes you need in a single PBS script, so that all nodes are available for the full Factor run.
+            On a cluster that uses PBS or SLRUM, Factor will automatically determine the nodes for which you have a reservation and use them.
+Note that you must ask for all the nodes you need in a single PBS or SLURM script, so that all nodes are available for the full Factor run.
 An example PBS script that uses 6 nodes (with 6 CPUs each) is shown below::

                 #!/bin/bash